- The Most Important Job of a Small Business Owner

 I thought I would take a different approach for my first post of the New Year.
 Rather than complaining about careless technicians destroying beautiful equipment, I would write about something more fun.

 The most important job.

-I used to think that if we built great power spray rigs, provided the best selection of equipment, stocked all the parts our customers needed to stay operating and productive, that would be enough to ensure growth and success.
+I used to think that if we built great power spray rigs, provided the best selection of equipment, stocked all the parts our customers needed to stay operating and productive, that would be enough to run a pest control business while ensuring growth and success.